smartmobilefactory/SMF-Fastlane-Commons/commons/smf_run_linter/README.md

 This lane runs SiwftLint and stores the output in the `<project>/build` folder.
 SwiftLint is configured with the swiftlint.yml in this directory.

+It also generates a report of the default opt-in rules that have not been integrated or reviewed.

 Example: